 Funder/ Project Team:

-Olivia Groff, Landcare Niagara, is the scientific collaborator and the project is funded by Ontario Ministry of Natural Resources as part of the Species at Risk program, 2016-2018.
+Landcare Niagara (Barry Porter), is the lead of a long-term project funded by Ontario Ministry of Natural Resources as part of the Species at Risk program, 2016-2018.
+Liette Vasseur: scientific collaborator.

-This project aims to better understand the ecology of the species and find a way to reintroduce and restore the habitat for population growth.
+This project aims to better understand the ecology and the genetics of the species and find a way to reintroduce and restore the habitat for population growth.
 This is done with the Ontario Power Generation as a partner.

 Partners: Creek Shore Farms and Ecological Farmers Association of Ontario.

 Funding by: Seeding Food Innovation (SFI), grants of George Weston Limited; Liette Vasseur is a collaborator (2016 – 2018).

 This project is related to the habitat management project already being experimented in China.
 It includes intercropping of cruciferous crops (e.g. Cabbage or broccoli) with onion (as a deterrent for pests such as the diamondback moth).

 Project lead: Catherine Potvin, UNESCO Chair for Dialogues on Sustainability, McGill University; December 2016—May 2017.

 This is a project requested by Natural Resources Canada to examine the opportunities and challenges regarding the capacity of Canada to transition towards a low carbon energy economy.
 UNESCO Chairholder Liette Vasseur contributed to the section on governance, social acceptability and transition in this project.

 Project is referred on the web as the Organic Science Cluster 3.
 It is funded by Organic Federation of Canada, through a grant form Agriculture and Agrifood Canada.